SvenTeschke/special_issue_CEN/README.md

 conclusion_4w - Results of above Calculations of scenario 4

-hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance
+hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance  -> here calculations for Table 5

 2w500_logicDT - Evaluation of scenario 1 with p=500, with logicDT and focus on variable importance and prediction performance -> here calculations for Figure 06